 Damon G. LaBarbera, PhD, Licensed Psychologist ([email protected]), offers in-person sessions in Rockville Centre, New York, for clients with anxiety, depression, relationship stress, and other life problems.
 Dr. LaBarbera also offers telehealth services from Rockville Centre and Union City, New Jersey for Florida and New Jersey residents.

 His training is that he is a graduate of Brown University in Providence, Rhode Island and attended an APA-Approved Clinical Psychology Program and APA-Approved Clinical Psychology Internship.
-In solo private practice for over three decades, he is known to peers and clients as an effective and sought-after therapist.
+He has had a busy private practice for over 35 years.

 Dr. LaBarbera has experience treating mild to severe psychological disorders, including social anxiety, panic attacks, workplace stress, trauma, depression, and dissociation.
 He has completed thousands of psychological batteries ordered by neurologists, psychiatrists, bariatric and pain surgeons, and many private, military, and state agencies.